 Get freelance writing work without pitching: How to get editors to come to you with commissions

-After reading some of my posts, a writing friend got in touch with me and asked what I was doing to get editors coming to me with writing assignments.
+After reading some of my previous blog posts, a fellow freelance writer got in touch and asked what I was doing to get editors coming to me with writing assignments.

-After my friend asked me that question, I looked at the publications and editors who regularly come to me with commissions.
+So after that question, I looked at the publications and editors who regularly come to me with commissions.

 1. Look for publications that have a strong content or editorial calendar

-I don’t mean that they know their readers and are publishing content that is exactly in line with their publication’s ethos (although of course they do and are).
+I don’t mean that they know their readers, and are publishing content that is exactly in line with their publication’s ethos (although of course they do and are).

-No. I mean they either plan their content for each quarter or they have relationships with advertisers or brands that they need to feature or be cognisant of.
+I mean they either plan their content for each quarter or they have relationships with advertisers or brands that they need to feature or be cognisant of.

 This is because their content team plans, schedules and writes briefs for articles according to in-house research, topical events (such as end of the financial year) and the ways their business can be helpful to those readers (always with the view of establishing themselves as a source of valuable and trustworthy content).

-While the editor didn’t take me up on all the ideas, I really believe that by pitching succinct, timely articles, I showed the editor that I was super keen to write for them.
+While the editor didn’t take me up on all the ideas, by pitching succinct, timely articles, I showed the editor that I was super keen to write for them.

 I do this by replying to her tweets, commenting on articles or sending the editor links to recent research on the topics they cover that I think she might find interesting.

 2. You need to prove yourself

-This doesn’t mean that you have to have been freelancing for years before you will get editors approaching you to write stories for them.
-But you do have to prove yourself.
+This doesn’t mean that you have to have been freelancing for years before editors approach you to write stories for them.

 You may be the go-to freelancer for health technology or you may be established within a particular publication so that editors know your name and your reputation.

 Looking back I think it was a bit of a challenge – a freelance writer had already been assigned the story but she couldn’t find enough case studies and so had pulled the plug.

 But the first freelancer had given up for a reason – compelling case studies were incredibly hard to find!

-Eventually I did find great case studies and that was a gateway to that particular editor asking me to write many different stories for her.
+Eventually I did find great case studies and that was a gateway to that editor asking me to write many different stories for her.